-Any more than 6, and your geckos will start to pick on each other more often as they vie for personal space, which can result in severe injuries (more on that in the Handling & Body Language section).
-If you want a larger colony, add about 5 gallons of space per extra 2-3 geckos (or about 10 gallons per 6 geckos).
+Any more than 3, and your geckos will start to pick on each other more often as they vie for personal space, which can result in severe injuries (more on that in the Handling & Body Language section).
+If you want a larger colony, add about 5 gallons of space per additional 2 geckos.

 Adult mourning geckos are small enough; hatchling mourning geckos are incredibly tiny!
 And with small size comes a talent for mischief — specifically, escape through spaces like ventilation holes and wire ports (I’m looking at you, Exo Terra).

 Some mourning gecko keepers choose to keep hatchlings in the same enclosure as the adults, which can work as long as there’s plenty of hiding spaces.
 However, adults are known to eat their young (!), which is why many keepers opt to remove the hatchlings and give them their own space to grow up.

 Typical grow-out containers like Kritter Keepers are inappropriate as mourning gecko vivariums, but 32oz deli cups with holes poked in the top work great as a temporary habitat for 2 juveniles each.

 Yes!
 Mourning geckos are a rare exception of the reptile world where they do better when housed with other members of their species.
 In fact, housing them alone is bad for their mental health and can lead to a deterioration in physical health.
 They won’t be best buddies all the time (dominance squabbles will still happen), but as long as they have their own space, serious injuries are rare.

 Can mourning geckos be housed with dart frogs?

 Cohabitation is usually a huge taboo in reptile keeping, especially the practice of keeping different species in the same enclosure.
 That being said, it seems that once again mourning geckos break the rules.
 (Let’s be honest, mourning geckos break all the rules.)